 20-Foot Container (TEU) Specifications and Capacity

 The 20-foot container (often referred to as a TEU) is one of the most widely used shipping containers in international trade.
 Measuring approximately 6.06 meters in length, 2.44 meters in width, and 2.59 meters in height, it has a maximum carrying capacity of around 28,000 kilograms.
-This container type is ideal for smaller shipments and offers sufficient space for a variety of goods, making it a popular choice for businesses looking to optimize costs.
+This container type is ideal for dense, heavy shipments (like tiles or machinery) and offers sufficient space for a variety of goods, making it a popular choice for businesses looking to optimize costs.

 40-Foot Container (FEU) Specifications and Capacity

 The 40-foot container (or FEU) is double the length of a 20-foot container, measuring approximately 12.19 meters long.
-It can hold an impressive maximum capacity of about 30,480 kilograms and provides approximately twice the volume of a TEU.
-This container type is suitable for larger shipments and is frequently used by businesses that need to transport bulk goods while keeping logistics costs manageable.
+It can hold an impressive maximum capacity of about 30,480 kilograms and provides approximately twice the volume of a TEU (around 67 CBM).
+This container type is suitable for lighter, bulkier shipments (like furniture or textiles) and is frequently used by businesses that need to transport bulk goods while keeping logistics costs manageable.

 Cost Comparison Between 20ft and 40ft Containers

 When comparing the costs of 20ft and 40ft containers, several factors should be taken into consideration, including shipping distance, cargo volume, and delivery service type.
-Typically, the cost per cubic meter tends to decrease with larger container sizes, making the 40ft container a cost-effective option for businesses with higher shipping volumes.
-The following table summarizes the general cost trends for shipping containers from China to Kenya:
+Typically, the ocean freight for a 40ft container is only about 70-80% more than a 20ft container, rather than double.
+This makes the 40ft container a highly cost-effective option for businesses with higher shipping volumes.

 Read More:

-Average Container Shipping Costs from China to Kenya in January 2026
+Average Container Shipping Costs from China to Kenya in Q2 2026

-The average container shipping costs from China to Kenya in January 2026 vary based on several factors including the port of origin, container size, and market conditions.
-Here is a summary of the estimated costs:
+The average container shipping costs from China to Kenya in April 2026 vary based on several factors including the port of origin, container size, and market conditions.
+Here is a summary of the estimated port-to-port costs:

 Full Container Load (FCL) Shipping Costs